nodebeats/nodebeats/README.md

 * To Run the server run the given command
     * NODE_ENV=production npm start

-* To run client app in browser
+* To run client app in browser, type the following url
     * http://localhost:3000